Waiting Period in Health Insurance

 Previous step

-What is Waiting Period?
+What is a Waiting Period in Health Insurance?

-In case the policyholder raises a claim with the health insurance company before the waiting period is over, the insurer can reject the claim.
-But if the policyholder raises a claim once the waiting period is over, the insurance company cannot deny the claim.
 For example, if the waiting period for diabetes is 90 days and you raise a claim in 60 days, the insurer will reject your claim.
 But if you raise a claim after 90 days, your claim will not be denied.

 Types of Waiting Period in Health Insurance

-Is it Possible to Reduce Waiting Period?
+Is it Possible to Reduce the Waiting Period in Health Insurance?

-Yes, it is possible to reduce the waiting period under a health insurance policy.
-Some insurance companies offer an option to reduce the waiting period by opting for a waiting period waiver.
-However, such waivers can be obtained by paying an extra premium amount.
-For example, several health insurance plans come with a PED waiver that reduces the waiting period for such diseases from 4 years to 2 years.
+Yes, it is possible to reduce the waiting period under a medical insurance policy.
+Some health insurance companies offer an option to reduce the waiting period by opting for a waiting period waiver add-on.
+However, such add-ons can be purchased by paying an extra health insurance premium amount.

 Important Points Related to Health Insurance Waiting Period